pierregerenton/intrinsicgenediversity/README.md

 To understand this diversity, some preliminary results have been made.

+### Comparing diversity between orthologues genes

+You can observed the conservation of diversity between orthologues genes in `src/orthologue_analysis.ipynb` and `src/orthologue_analysis_no_empty_transcript.ipynb`.

 ### Explore functional convergeance of gene

 This is a really experimental part.
 We want to see if annotating new isoforms for a gene will brings new function (GO term) or if we already explore everything.
 This analysis was abandonned (result not relevant).